boots-edu/textbook/source/text/8-testing/anonymous.md

 ## Summary

-**_Annonymous functions_** are a useful shortcut for passing functionality around a program, either as a variable, a parameter, or a return value.
+**_Anonymous functions_** are a useful shortcut for passing functionality around a program, either as a variable, a parameter, or a return value.
 They are typed by the types of their parameters and return value.

 # Next Step